IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/Hunt Him Down/README.md

 ## Flag

-Combining these pieces of information, the flag is `govtech-csg{LionelChengXiangYi_963672918_018935}`.
+Combining these pieces of information, the flag is `govtech-csg{LionelChengXiangYi_963672918_018935}` :D